luismurao/tenm/README.md

 #>   27 models passed omr_criteria for train and test data
 ```

-We fitted 492 models from which 27 passed our selection criteria.
-Lets
+We fitted 492 models, from which 27 passed our selection criteria.
+Let’s
-explore the `mod_sel` object
+explore the `mod_sel` object.

 ``` r
 names(mod_sel)